 Over the course of development, we acquire the ability to conceptualize others' thoughts and feelings as distinct from our own.
-This 'theory of mind' allows us to engage in meaningful social interactions, in which our understanding of another's perspective directly shapes our use of language.
-During discourse, we often make judgements about what knowledge is shared with a specific partner (common ground) and what must be introduced (privileged ground), requiring the integration of information during both listening and speaking.
-This complex process by which we tailor our speech to our partner is essential to communication, yet questions remain regarding the cognitive mechanisms underlying this process.
+This 'theory of mind' allows us to engage in meaningful social interactions, in which our understanding of another's perspective, including their knowledge and beliefs, directly shapes our use of language.
+During discourse, we often make judgements about what knowledge is shared with a specific partner (common ground) and what referents must be introduced (privileged ground), requiring the integration and updating of information during both listening and speaking.
+This complex process by which we tailor our interpretations and speech to our partner is essential to communication, yet open questions remain regarding the cognitive mechanisms underlying this process.